 It wasn’t always this way.

-Several years ago, the brand was losing ground to its competitors, when someone had a cool idea: jettison the old world image in favor of something – or someone – new, young and hot.
+Several years ago, the brand was losing ground to its competitors when someone had a fantastic idea: scrap the old world image in favor of something – or someone – new, young, and hot.

 The original ad has had more than 59 million views, and Old Spice is still using this approach with a new series of promotions.

-JetBlue is one of the world’s leading airlines, and it’s never been afraid to get creative with content marketing.
-In particular, it’s used video to inspire its audience and to show off its brand values and personality.
+JetBlue is one of the world’s leading airlines, and it’s always been bold with content marketing.
+In particular, it uses video to inspire its audience and show off its brand values and personality.

-Some examples include the Reach Across the Aisle campaign, which encourage people to find out what united them, a series on flying with infants, and the quirky Flight Etiquette video series.
+Some examples of content marketing include the Reach Across the Aisle campaign, which encourages people to find out what united them, a series on flying with infants, and the quirky Flight Etiquette video series.

 Video views on YouTube range from tens of thousands to millions, while the perception of the brand remains overwhelmingly positive.

-WPBeginner uses its video content marketing strategy to educate their audience more than anything else.
+WPBeginner uses its video content marketing strategy to educate its audience more than anything else.
 That means providing in-depth tutorial guides as a counterpart to their blog.

 As a result, users can visit WPBeginner’s YouTube channel to learn how to solve their WordPress troubles:

-This has led to WPBeginner becoming an authority in the WordPress space, it’s helped countless of WordPress customers, and has led to over 248k subscribers.
+This has led to WPBeginner becoming an authority in the WordPress space.
+It has helped countless WordPress customers and has led to over 288k subscribers..